 Greed (1924) Director: Erich von Stroheim

-Greed is often included on lists of the greatest films of the silent era, and was directed by the eccentric Austrian-American director, Erich von Stroheim.
-It is based on the 1899 novel called “McTeague” by Frank Norris.
-Stroheim, upon emigrating to America, claimed he was royalty – a count – and there is considerable discussion about his lack of German fluency, as well as his dubious claims about his past.
-He spoke feeble German, most memorably as a character in Renoir’s La Grande Illusion and later in Sunset Boulevard.
-Stroheim started his career working under D.W.
+Greed is often celebrated as one of the great films of the silent era.
+It was directed by eccentric Austrian-American director, Erich von Stroheim, and based on the 1899 novel called McTeague by Frank Norris.
+Von Stroheim, upon emigrating to America, began claiming he was of distinguished European royalty –a count no less– though much of this alter ego persona seems to have been fabricated.
+For starters he apparently spoke only a feeble form of German, but some of his acting performances are the stuff of legend, memorably in Jean Renoir’s La Grande Illusion and later in Billy Wilder’s Sunset Boulevard.
+Von Stroheim started his career working under D.W.
 Griffith, most notably as an uncredited role in Intolerance.
-He is celebrated as one of the three great early directors, along with Cecile B. DeMille and D.W.
+He is sometimes ranked among the three great early epic film directors, along with Cecile B. DeMille and D.W.
 Griffith.
-He died in 1957 at his chateau near Paris, France.
+Von Stroheim died in 1957 at his chateau near Paris, France.

-Although it is popularly considered a masterpiece of early cinema, Greed is a painfully difficult film to stomach, both for its length as well as the poor quality of the surviving footage.
-I recommend this film only to those truly devoted fans of classic film who have the patience and appreciation for a complex early, silent film.
+Although Greed is popularly considered a masterpiece of early cinema, I hesitate to admit that I found this film too painfully difficult film to stomach, both for its length as well as the poor quality of its surviving footage.
+I recommend this film only to those true devotees of the classics.

 The film was originally much longer, it was 42 reels in total, but was severely edited by the studio and others, much to the chagrin of von Stroheim, so that the heavily truncated version we see today is only 10 reels long.
 The film was a box office flop, receiving mostly poor reviews, and it took at least 9 months to 2 years to film.
-Many of the original scenes were hand drawn over to be gold-tinted by von Stroheim, however the original has been lost forever.
+Many of the original scenes were hand drawn and gold-tinted by von Stroheim himself, however the original has been lost forever.
 It received mostly negative reviews and even caused a riot upon its release in Berlin.
 The riot was believed to have been caused by the Nazi party.